 Research is conducted in many ways by various disciplines and schools of thought.
 Hence, research questions can be posed and answered in various ways.
 There are research questions that require answers through empirical observations (e.g., medical research like clinical testing).
 Others can only be answered by following abstract trains of thought (e.g., pure mathematics and logic).
 There are those that require a good deal of both (e.g., physics and archaeology).
 And, there are also types of research that only require introspection and first-hand experience (i.e., phenomenological research).

 Thus, a substantial explanation as to what a research question is, cannot come in the form of a simple one-liner.
 So, this document will serve not only as a guide on how to find potential research questions for a journal, conference, or even a class paper.
-It will also offer a cursory discussion of the nature and intent of research questions.
-Moreover, some approaches you can take in finding knowledge gaps and research topics, applicable to different academic and industrial research fields, will be provided.
+It will also offer a cursory discussion of the nature and intent of research questions as well as some approaches you can take in finding knowledge gaps and research topics, applicable to different academic and industrial research fields.
 And, to put more flesh into the abstract discussion, famous examples will be given.
 For details on writing an entire research paper, here is a place to start and see a sample research paper outline.

 So, what are research questions?
 A simple research question definition would be a question that a researcher wants to answer.
 Operationally, research questions are the main basis for how a research paper is made.
 As such, there are many types of research questions, depending on the field of study, accepted methodologies, and topics of interest you are dealing with.
 Research questions are also posed to fill in gaps in knowledge for a particular discipline or industry.